gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 redundant mechanism for Authentication with both SCTP-AUTH and the DTLS Chunk.
 We recommend to amend {{RFC5061}} for including DTLS Chunks as Authentication mechanism for ASCONF chunks.

+When DTLS Chunk are being negotiated, SCTP-AUTH SHALL NOT be used.

 ## SCTP Restart Considerations  {#sec-restart}